Ameer2000Mzori/Kinetic-Loader/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Experience Scroll Animation, a captivating website meticulously crafted with HTML, SCSS, and TypeScript.
-Built using webpack and fortified with linters, this project ensures a seamless and error-free codebase.
-Immerse yourself in the live demo for a firsthand look at the captivating animations!
+> Kinetic Loader is a website created with HTML and SCSS.
+It's a small site dedicated solely to a custom-made loading animation.
+We've employed linters to overcome code errors and maintain clean code.
+Please check out the live demo.

 # Sample Of Website <a name="Sample-Of-Website"></a>